Our Postcard from Perpignan

 The Castillet

-The Castillet in Perpignan has a chequered history, having at one time been the town prison and now a well thought out exhibition centre.
-Right on the edge of the old town, my favourite part of the visit (thanks to my love of everything food related) was the replica kitchen that dates way back and really gets your mind racing about how they managed back then.
-At only 2 euro it’s a cheap venue and offers great views from the tower.
+The Castillet in Perpignan has a chequered history, having at one time been the town’s prison and now a well-thought-out exhibition centre.
+Right on the edge of the old town, my favourite part of the visit (thanks to my love of everything food-related) was the replica kitchen, which dates back a long way and really gets your mind racing about how they managed back then.

 The Citadel